cloudogu/k8s-ces-setup/docs/operations/configuration_guide_en.md

 * Description: The component operator is a central component in the EcoSystem and must be installed.
 The specified HelmChart indicates the version of the component operator to be installed.
 * Example: `k8s/k8s-component-operator:0.0.2`

+> **Note:** "latest" can be specified as version to use the highest available version of the component operator.

 ### components

 * YAML key: `components`